 Live-cell imaging for the analysis of colony formation

-Live-cell imaging can address the aforementioned drawbacks of a traditional clonogenic protocol.
+Live-cell imaging can address the drawbacks of a traditional clonogenic protocol.
 Firstly, live-cell imaging allows to monitor colony growth over long periods of time not limiting data acquisition to a singular time point.
 This allows to gather more information about the survival of cells following a specific treatment, as well as observe cell division and colony formation in real-time.
-With continuous imaging, colony formation can be detected at a much earlier stage of the development, allowing to draw conclusions sooner than when employing a standard/traditional approach.
+With continuous imaging, colony formation can be detected at a much earlier stage of development, allowing to draw conclusions sooner than when employing a traditional approach.
 The absence of endpoint fixation or staining steps further reduces the time and materials it takes to conduct the clonogenic assay.
 In addition, the integrated image analysis software automatically detects newly formed colonies and evaluates their size and circularity.
-This not only accelerates data analysis, but also reduces bias and subjectivity in the interpretation of results.
-The key features of traditional and live-cell imaging approaches are summarized in Table 1.
+This not only accelerates data analysis but also reduces bias and subjectivity in the interpretation of assay results.

 1. Franken, N. A. P., Rodermond, H. M., Stap, J., Haveman, J. & van Bree, C. Clonogenic assay of cells in vitro.
 Nat.
 Protoc.
 1, 2315–2319 (2006).

 2. Munshi, A., Hobbs, M. & Meyn, R. E. Clonogenic Cell Survival Assay BT - Chemosensitivity: Volume 1 In Vitro Assays. in (ed.
 Blumenthal, R. D.) 21–28 (Humana Press, 2005). doi:10.1385/1-59259-869-2:021.